-Did you get that iPad just to play Candy Crush?
+You didn’t get that iPad just to answer work emails or play Candy Crush.

-These are all great uses of your iPad, but you can get even more out of it.
+These are great uses of your iPad, but you can get even more out of it.

 How Can an iPad Help You Learn Languages?